muratk3n/thirdwave/en/tweets/2019/week30.md

 ---

-Dude!
+Woha.
 1200$ a month for a bunk bed.

 SF is fukked.